lmullen/americas-public-bible/README.md

 ## Repository history

 This repository has undergone a number of changes.
 The initial code for the prototype version of the site was created in 2016.
 That code can be found in [this tag](https://github.com/public-bible/quotation-finder/releases/tag/initial-doi-version) on the repository.
-Much of that code has been superseded.
+Much of that code has been superseded, and what remains in the `master` branch is located in the `prototype/` directory.